Search by Keyword

 Q. Will I get any side effects by introducing of Bios Life2 into my diet?

 A. Adding fiber supplements to a diet currently lower in dietary fiber might cause temporary diarrhea or constipation.
 If diarrhea happens, reduce the quantity of Bios Life2 you are now using and reintroduce it slowly into the diet regime using one-half scoop or per serving.
 Due to the fact soluble fiber pulls water into it (hydrophilic), constipation might occur.
 If this happens, raise your water intake and reduce your quantity of Bios Life2.
 Then, go back and intoduce more substantial portions slowly to your diet regime.
-Fiber requires water to function and also a standard diet plan ought to include 8 or even more spectacles of water daily.
+Fiber requires water to function and also a standard diet plan ought to include 8 or even more glasses of water daily.

 Q. Just what does the U symbol stand for on the Bios Life2 Natural label?